mpeterv/literal/README.md

 print(t[4090]) -- baz
 ```

-`literal.eval` raises an error if the string is not valid literal.
+`literal.eval` raises an error if the string is not a valid literal.

 ```lua
 local s = [[